In this article, I will be reviewing the 19 best jump starters that I tested thoroughly to find the best jump starter for your vehicle.

 - Providing power to the car’s electronics, computer, engine oil pump, and fuel pump.

-- Providing power to starter motor which moves the crankshaft and starts the engine.
+- Providing power to the starter motor which moves the crankshaft and starts the engine.

 So instead of the peak amps, you should be looking at cranking amps (or cold cranking amps if you live in a cold place) because the higher the cranking amps a jump starter provides, the more power will be there to start a bigger engine.